isaiahsam/SignaSure-Web/PRIVACY_POLICY.md

 ## Data Sharing

-We do NOT:
+### What We Do NOT Do:
-- Sell your personal information
+- ❌ Sell your personal information
-- Share your documents with third parties
+- ❌ Share your documents with third parties for marketing
-- Use your documents for training AI models
+- ❌ Use your documents to train our own AI models (we don't have any)
-- Share data for advertising purposes
+- ❌ Share data for advertising purposes

-We MAY share data:
+- ❌ Store your documents on our servers

+### What We DO Share:
-- With Google for AI analysis (as described above)
+- ✅ **Document text with Google Gemini AI** for analysis (as detailed above)
+  - **Google may use this data to train their AI models**
+  - This is a requirement of using the free Gemini API
+- ✅ Account information with Firebase (Google's authentication service)
-- If required by law or legal process
+- ✅ Data if required by law or legal process
-- To protect our rights and prevent fraud
+- ✅ Data to protect our rights and prevent fraud

+### Your Consent
+**By using SignaSure, you consent to:**
+1. Your document text being sent to Google's servers
+2. Google using your data according to their privacy policy
+3. The possibility that your data may be used to improve Google's AI services

 ## International Users